-To use table extraction with Connector Framework Server (CFS) or IDOL NiFi Ingest, you can also add the EntityFieldN, on page 320 parameter.
+To use table extraction with Connector Framework Server (CFS) or IDOL NiFi Ingest, you can also add the EntityFieldN, on page 322 parameter.
 This parameter specifies the field that CFS or NiFi write the extracted entities to in your documents.

-In this case, if you do not set EntityFieldN, on page 320, Eduction uses the value of CellEntityN, on page 313 to create a default field name (the capitalized entity name, with / and ? characters replaced with underscores).
+In this case, if you do not set EntityFieldN, on page 322, Eduction uses the value of CellEntityN, on page 316 to create a default field name (the capitalized entity name, with / and ? characters replaced with underscores).

+[Eduction]

+HeaderEntity0=pii/date/dob/landmark/all

+CellEntity0=pii/date/nocontext/all

-[Eduction] HeaderEntity0=pii/date/dob/landmark/all CellEntity0=pii/date/nocontext/all EntityField0=DATE_OF_BIRTH
+EntityField0=DATE_OF_BIRTH

-NOTE: You cannot specify EntityFieldN, on page 320 for only some of your CellEntityN, on page 313 values; you must either use the default value for all, or set EntityFieldN, on page 320 for all.
+NOTE: You cannot specify EntityFieldN, on page 322 for only some of your CellEntityN, on page 316 values; you must either use the default value for all, or set EntityFieldN, on page 322 for all.

-With CFS and IDOL NiFi Ingest, you can also configure Eduction to extract entities from structured table data, in XML, such as the output from Media Server OCR.
-In this case, there is an additional parameter, TableCellPath, which describes the structure of the XML to allow Eduction to find the cells.
-For more information, refer to the Connector Framework Server documentation.
+These parameters are the same for extracting entities from CSV or TSV table files, and for structured table data in XML, such as the output from Media Server OCR.
+For structured XML tables, there is an additional parameter, TableCellPath, for CFS and IDOL NiFi Ingest.
+TableCellPath describes the structure of the XML to allow Eduction to find the cells.
+For more information, refer to the Connector Framework Server or NiFi Ingest documentation.